node-red/node-red.github.io/docs/hardware/raspberrypi.md

 and likewise `sudo systemctl disable nodered.service` to disable autostart on boot.

-#### Adding nodes to preloaded version
+#### Adding nodes to preloaded Raspbian version

-To add additional nodes you must first install the `npm` tool, as it is not included in the default Raspbian installation.
-This is not necessary if you have upgraded to Node.js 8.x.
+If you **have not upgraded** the pre-installed version to the latest version using the script above, then in order o add additional nodes you must first install the `npm` tool, as it is not included in the default Raspbian installation.
+This is not necessary if you have upgraded using the script above.

 The following commands install `npm` and then upgrade it to the latest version.

     sudo apt-get install npm
     sudo npm install -g npm